qligier/ch-epr/README.md

 # ch-epr

-Various documentations about CH-EPR and related
+My personnal documentation about CH-EPR and related

+The documentation is published on GitHub Pages: [qligier.github.io/ch-epr/](https://qligier.github.io/ch-epr/)